-Now that Britain’s divorce from the EU has officially begun, will we soon know more about what Brexit means for expatriates in France?
+Now that Britain’s divorce from the EU has officially begun, here are four ways expatriates can prepare for living in France after Brexit?

 While we have to wait and see how negotiations unfold, here are four key steps you can take to future-proof your financial situation now.